NethServer/ns8-docs/software_center.rst

 Applications are certified at the following levels:

-- **Level 1/5**: The application is hosted by a custom repository and is not certified.
+- **Level 1/5**: The application is hosted by a custom repository (or it is not part of any repository) and is not certified.
 - **Level 2/5**: The application is hosted by the ``nethforge`` repository and certified by the NethServer community.
 - **Level 3/5**: The application is hosted by the ``default`` or